 Second And Step Parent Adoption

-For same-sex couples, if the only indication of your parentage is your name on a birth certificate, then, yes, you need a second parent adoption.
-Birth certificates are administerial documents and are not entitled to full faith and credit by other states.
-The court procedure known as second parent adoption is the only means by which a non-biologically related parent in a same-sex relationship may create a legal and portably binding relationship with their partner’s biological child.
-This specifically applies to families that travel between states.
-If the couple uses a unknown sperm or ova donor, the child born of such an arrangement will only have one legal parent if that couple is unmarried.
-Some courts are now recognizing same-sex marriages for the purpose of adding a non-biologically related mother’s name to a child’s Birth Certificate, however, other states are not bound to respect that relationship unless there is a Second or Step-Parent Adoption.
-If you are in need of an adoption call (212) 953-6447 or email Brown@awclawyer.com
+The court procedure known as second parent adoption is the only means by which an unmarried, non-biological parent in a same-sex relationship may create a legal and portably binding relationship with their partner’s biological child.
+If the couple uses an unknown sperm or ova donor, the child born of such an arrangement will only have one legal parent if that couple is unmarried.

-In situations where there is a known sperm or ova donor or a surrogate mother, the court requires that the donor/surrogate permanently surrender all legal rights to the child in order for the non-biological partner to adopt.
+In situations where there is a known sperm or ova donor or a surrogate mother, the court requires that the donor/surrogate to permanently surrender all legal rights to the child in order for the non-biological partner to adopt.
 If that donor/surrogate does not consent, the court will initiate a termination procedure.
 Moreover, a known donor cannot surrender their parental rights to a child unless there is either an agency or an actual person willing to legally adopt that child.

 No matter what your marital or co-habitation situation is, children are a great blessing and at Chinese & Reilly Law, we’ll work with you to help achieve your desire to have children and establish your relationship with them.
 Contact us today to schedule a consultation.